 - Let it cool before carefully pulling up the paper, leaving the design on our bag!

-Now who wouldn’t love receiving this cute little bag?
+Now, who wouldn’t love to receive this cute little bag?

 I love it when the gift wrapping is a gift in itself.
 I love it more when giving cute gifts is inexpensive and quick!